HTTPArchive/har.fyi/src/content/docs/guides/getting-started.md

 ---
-title: Example Guide
+title: Getting started
-description: A guide in my new Starlight docs site.
+description: Using HTTP Archive on BigQuery for the first time
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.